hrithikgautham/personalsite/content/posts/my-experiment-with-honesty.md

 You can learn a lot about yourself and the world around you by making the wrong choices.
 As much as everybody worries about fing up… it can actually be pretty damn good for you.

+I’m sharing all of these with you because I know some of you are at your beginning stage to start your own thing — be it a passion project, a side hustle, or start a new business, you will definitely go through problems as I did.

 ## Mistake 1 - No written Agreement